chiyuki0325/lyrica/README.md

 [简体中文](README.zh.md)

-Lyrica is a simple software to show desktop lyrics on Linux.
+Lyrica is a simple software to show desktop lyrics on Linux focused on simplicity and integration.
 Unlike similar projects like [Waylyrics](https://github.com/waylyrics/waylyrics), it integrates with desktop environments and shows lyrics on the desktop's panels.
 Currently the project is in development and not ready for use.